AlePioggia/NoSql-cli-emulator/docs/index.md

 - **Gossip Protocol**: A communication protocol in which nodes periodically exchange information to propagate updates and synchronize data across the network.
 - **Heartbeat**: A signal sent by a node to indicate its status (alive or down) in the system.
 - **Replication**: The process of copying data from one node to another to ensure data consistency and availability across the system.
+- **Vector clocks**: data structure used to synchronize clocks in a distributed system, based on lamport intuition;
+- **Service discovery**: mechanism useful for finding nodes on a network.

 ## Design